Recon-Fuzz/recon-docs/src/writing_invariant_tests/optimizing_broken_properties.md

 ```

 #### Decreasing price
 For the `test_optimize_user_decreases_price_per_share_0` test, we see that the `asset_mint` is making a donation.
-We don't know which of the deployed contracts in the setup is deployed at `0x2e234DAe75C793f67A35089C9d99245E1C58470b` but we can make an educated guess that it's the vault contract because if the test allows us to manipulate the share price it must be affecting the ratio of shares to assets in the vault.
+We don't know which of the deployed contracts in the setup is deployed at the address to which the donation is made (`0x2e234DAe75C793f67A35089C9d99245E1C58470b`) but we can make an educated guess that it's the vault contract because if the test allows us to manipulate the share price it must be affecting the ratio of shares to assets in the vault.

 Logging the value of the deployed vault in the test we can confirm this: